-This is one of my go-to favorite recipes, from my most recent cookbook, FOOD LOVE.
+This is one of my absolute favorite go-to recipes!
 Why oh why do I love it so?
 Because lumpia are super-duper light and healthy, yet SO FUN to eat!

 2 teaspoons toasted sesame oil